Landscape of Policy Optimization for Finite Horizon MDPs with General State and Action: Landscape Characterization

-Leveraging the KŁ condition, we can establish the global convergence of first-order methods for nonconvex smooth optimization problems.
-However, verifying the KŁ condition for the policy gradient optimization is challenging.
-To address this difficulty, we develop a general framework to validate the KŁ condition for a class of MDPs in the following theorem.
+Leveraging the P{\L}K condition, we can establish the global convergence of first-order methods for nonconvex smooth optimization problems.
+However, verifying the P{\L}K condition for the policy gradient optimization is challenging.
+To address this difficulty, we develop a general framework to validate the P{\L}K condition for a class of MDPs in the following theorem.
 To maintain consistency in notation, we present the theorem using the same terminology in Section~\ref{section: problem formulation}.